tisztamo/js-training/language.md

 }
 ```

-.note[Always call `cb` either synchronously or asynchronously.
-Do not mix.
+.note[To preserve consistent running order, do not mix synchronous and asynchronous calls to `cb`.
 Use `setImmediate` if needed.]

 ---
 class: center, middle